 - Date of transfer and anticipated date of return.

-How Can I Apply for a Certificate of Coverage If I’m Self-Employed?
+How Can I Apply for a Certificate of Coverage If I’m Self-Employed in Switzerland?

 If you submit a request in writing, don’t forget to include the information below: